clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 └── user_type.ts
 ```

 With `spacetime generate` we have generated TypeScript types derived from the types you specified in your module, which we can conveniently use in our client.
-The main entry to the SpacetimeDB API is via the `DBConnection` which was generated into the `module_bindings` folder.
+We've placed these in the `module_bindings` folder.
+The main entry to the SpacetimeDB API is the `DBConnection`, a type which manages a connection to a remote database.
 Let's import it and a few other types into our `client/src/App.tsx`.

 ```tsx
 import { DBConnection, EventContext, Message, User } from './module_bindings';